AAlejandro8/CS4632-Blockchain-Simulation/README.md

 - Simulation of network attacks and resistance mechanisms
 - Advanced metrics for detailed performance analysis
 - Support for different consensus mechanisms and their impact on propagation

+## 📊 Overview
+This project simulates transaction propagation in peer-to-peer blockchain networks to explore the impact of network structure and communication constraints on performance.
+Using a small-world topology, the simulation replicates key dynamics of decentralized systems like Bitcoin and Ethereum.

+The results provide insights into how topology, latency, and bandwidth affect transaction speed and reliability—offering optimization guidance for blockchain protocols and networking strategies.